Continuing Education Activity

 Genetics of Immunoglobulins

-Immunoglobulins or antibodies play an essential role in the protection against bacteria, viruses, and fungi.
-When there is a deficiency of these glycoproteins, recurrent infectious diseases occur as seen in the following antibody deficiency disorders:
+Immunoglobulins or antibodies are essential in protecting against bacteria, viruses, and fungi.
+When there is a deficiency of these glycoproteins, recurrent infectious diseases occur, as seen in the following antibody deficiency disorders:

 Another common problem is the transient hypogammaglobulinemia of infancy.
-During the first 3 to 5 months the child is healthy, but he becomes sick because of a physiological deficit of immunoglobulins.
-This disease is characterized by recurrent bacterial infections including pneumonia, meningitis, otitis, arthritis, osteomyelitis, among others.
-This problem heals once the child starts producing immunoglobulins.
+During the first 3 to 5 months, the child is healthy but becomes sick because of a physiological deficit of immunoglobulins.
+This disease is characterized by recurrent bacterial infections, including pneumonia, meningitis, otitis, arthritis, and osteomyelitis.
+This problem diminishes once the child starts producing immunoglobulins.

 Laboratory Assessment of Immunoglobulins